- Closing Overview

 - Open Invoices

 If GCA hasn't yet received all payments due from the sponsor, the budget cannot be closed.
-While GCA sends monthly delinquency notices for all past due payments, the department may be asked to follow up with the sponsor, because in many cases they respond better to a more personal contact.
-If the department receives communication from a sponsor refusing to pay an invoice, please let GCA know immediately.
+While GCA sends monthly delinquency notices for all past due payments, the department may be asked to follow up with the sponsor, since in many cases they respond better to a more personal contact.
+If the department receives communication from a sponsor refusing to pay an invoice, please inform GCA immediately.

 - Open Encumbrances